fastrgv/AdaGate/README.md

 ### SkyBoxes
-For some of these, I lowered the horizon slightly for technical reasons;  and for others I converted to png files with RGBA mode.
+For some of these, I lowered the horizon slightly for technical reasons;  and for others I converted to png files.

 One source is (www.custommapmakers.org/skyboxes.php), which gathers together many free-to-use skyboxes.

 Another skybox  [from  (http://www.redsorceress.com/skybox.html)]  is credited to "The Mighty Pete" at http://www.petesoasis.com (which seems defunct).

-Another skybox used [from OpenGameArt.org] is the work of Heiko Irrgang <hi@93-interactive.com> and is licensed under the Creative Commons Attribution-ShareAlike 3.0 Unported License.
+At least 3 beautiful hi-res skyboxes used [from OpenGameArt.org] are the work of Heiko Irrgang <hi@93-interactive.com> and is licensed under the Creative Commons Attribution-ShareAlike 3.0 Unported License.
 To view a copy of this license, visit (http://creativecommons.org/licenses/by-sa/3.0/) or send a letter to Creative Commons, 444 Castro Street, Suite 900, Mountain View, California, 94041, USA.
 See also the accompanying file ccsa3_license.txt.

 ## Best Download Sites for AdaGate and my other games: